cfpb/design-manual/identity/typography.md

 <div class="content-75 content-last">

-Use this tool to compare school data and relevant financial factors to make a more informed decision for your future.
+<p class="print-subheader">Use this tool to compare school data and relevant financial factors to make a more informed decision for your future.</p>

 </div>